Why Discipline Systems Beat Feelings for Men 35 and Over

 Action precedes mood.
 Not the other way around.

 You act first.
 The feeling follows.
 Sometimes hours later.
 Sometimes never.
 Doesn't matter.
 You already did the work.
+Motivation is a feeling.
+Discipline is a structure.

 The Real Difference Between Discipline and Motivation